About K9 Memorial

 “Police PDs are not just dogs, they are a vital part of a crime-fighting team whose work should be celebrated alongside their human handlers.
 The loss of a PD partner is felt so keenly both by handlers and communities alike, and a memorial to remember and celebrate their courage and service will be of great comfort, not just to those in law enforcement, but also to the communities they serve”.

-Police Dogs are the unsung heroes of any Police force, put in harms way to keep us safe, its now time to recognise this dedication , by creating a truly worthwhile memorial to those Police dogs who have given their lives during service.
+Police Dogs are the unsung heroes of any Police force, put in harms way to keep us safe, now we have a memorial which recognises this dedication , of those Police dogs who have given their lives during service.

 Police Dogs do not choose their role but they give it their all and are the true heroes of any police service.